 Sports: Basketball, wrestling, bull riding, multipurpose indoors

 Opening in 2020, the Oklahoma City Convention Center will be a state-of-the-art gorgeous building with a 200,000-square-foot exhibit hall, 30,000-square-foot ballroom and 45,000 square feet of additional meeting space.
-The building will be housed in Scissortail Park, which opened in 2019, and will be near a new Omni Hotel, connected by skywalk to the convention center.
-The Cox Convention Center is Oklahoma City’s present option and serves, among other purposes, as the home of the Oklahoma City Blue of the NBA G League.
+The building will be adjacent to the city’s new 70-acre Scissortail Park and next to the new 605-room Omni Hotel.
+The Cox Convention Center is Oklahoma City’s present option and serves, among other purposes, as the home of the Oklahoma City Blue, of the NBA G League.

 Sports: Basketball, multipurpose indoor

 First opened in May 2016, this unique experience brings the thrills of outdoor whitewater rafting to an urban environment.
 The center was designed for guests of all ages and levels of physical ability, with class II-IV rapids available and a wide range of kayaking and tubing options as well.